 They're all concerned about Iraq, the economy, and terrorism, but we wanted to hear about the special concerns of the booming outer suburb where they all now live.

 Greg and Sarah Roper moved from Georgia, as did Dave Ledwell(ph).
 Kristen Rapp(ph), who grew up in Virginia, moved back from Illinois.
 And our host, Susan Clement Buckley(ph), moved out from a suburb closer to Washington, D.C.
 She talked about living in a place where the population grows by 10 percent every year.

-Ms. SUSAN CLEMENT BUCKLEY (Virginia Resident): It's living in a place that is constantly changing, almost day to day.
+SUSAN CLEMENT BUCKLEY: It's living in a place that is constantly changing, almost day to day.
 And the concerns begin with the quality of life.
 To most people, it means a good quality education for their children.
 It means the ability to travel around the county in a fair amount of time.
 Hence we all deal with traffic gridlock all the time.
 It means having - paying reasonable taxes and having good high-quality community services for our families to enjoy.

-Mr. GREG ROPER (Virginia Resident): It's kind of hard for me to say because I haven't been in Loudoun County that long, so I haven't seen that much of a change in Loudoun County.
+GREG ROPER: It's kind of hard for me to say because I haven't been in Loudoun County that long, so I haven't seen that much of a change in Loudoun County.
 I think it's just a great area.
 The schools seem to be extremely good.
 We've been in some areas where the schools were not nearly so good.